A while back I wrote a post explaining why it’s a good idea to install an inexpensive dash cam in your vehicle, and it generated a lot of interest.

 A few days later one of my Facebook friends messaged me to ask if there is a way to protect yourself by capturing video when you aren’t in your vehicle because she frequently has to interact with people who get easily upset.

 Luckily, the answer is yes.
-You can clip a small, unobtrusive lapel camera (#ad) to your clothing and record audio and video of everything that’s going on around you.
+You can clip a small, unobtrusive body camera to your clothing and record audio and video of everything that’s going on around you.

-The typical lapel camera starts recording automatically when someone starts talking, and most of them will keep recording for 30-90 minutes (or until you stop it).
+The typical body camera starts recording automatically when someone starts talking, and most of them will keep recording for 30-90 minutes (or until you stop it).
 Some models even date/time stamp the video.

 These cameras are great for recording meetings and college lectures, or for simply documenting encounters with strangers or law enforcement officials.
 The potential uses are endless.